Respiratory vaccines

 Infants and older adults are more likely to develop severe RSV and need hospitalization.
 There are now options to help protect infants and older adults from RSV.

-For older adults, vaccines are available to protect those 60 + years of age with higher risk from severe RSV.
-If you have Medicare insurance, the vaccine may not be covered if administered at your clinic; however, it may only be covered if administered at a pharmacy.
-So, the best place to get the vaccine is at your pharmacy.
-No prescription is needed, and the pharmacist can help you to decide if the RSV vaccine is right for you.
+For older adults, vaccines are available to protect those 60-74 years of age who are at higher risk from severe RSV and everyone 75 years and older.
+If you have Medicare insurance, the vaccine may not be covered if administered at your clinic.
+It may only be covered if administered at a pharmacy, making the best place to get the vaccine at your pharmacy.
+No prescription is needed, and the pharmacist can help you decide if the RSV vaccine is right for you.

 Since the RSV preventatives are new, we recommend checking with your insurance about coverage.
 If you prefer to receive the vaccine at an Allina Health clinic, or if you want to talk with your provider about whether the RSV vaccine is right for you, make an appointment or call your clinic to schedule.